Chapter 3 - Racing Squirrels

 I feel part of nature.

-In this aware and relaxed state, I ám one with nature.
+In this aware and connected state, I ám one with nature.

 Nothing else is needed.